by Paul Hiebert, some minor editing by Howard Culbertson

 Human beings are at the center of their own perceptual worlds, resulting in a basic egocentrism in which everything is judged in terms of the self.
 As they grow up and interact with other members of their society, they generally acquire a broader view by learning to look at life from the perspectives of others and temper their actions accordingly.

-On another level, people everywhere seem to look on their own culture as most suitable or best and on that of others as less civilized.
+On another level, people everywhere seem to look at their own culture as the most suitable or best and at that of others as less civilized.
 This becomes the source of "ethnocentrism," the tendency of people to judge other cultures by the values and assumptions of their own culture.
-Of course, by one's own culture's criteria, all other cultures appear inferior.
-(See Figure 2.6.)
+Of course, all other cultures appear inferior by the criteria of one's own culture.

 Ethnocentrism is a two-way street.
 We judge other peoples' customs as crude, and they feel the same about ours.
 Americans abroad frequently show contempt for those who eat with their fingers.
 On the other hand, a foreign student in an American restaurant expressed disgust at the idea of having to use spoons and forks that had been inside the mouths of others.
 Or, to take another illustration, Americans are often shocked at what they consider to be a lack of regard for human life in other societies.
 Foreigners, however, are struck by the American's inhumanity to the aged and the sick, who are sent away from friends and relatives and left to the care of strangers, and that even in death, the body and grave are prepared by strangers.

 Ethnocentrism occurs wherever cultural differences are found.
 In times of rapid change, parents are raised in one culture and often are critical of their children who grow up in another, and vice versa.
 People from one ethnic or racial group set themselves above another; urban folk look down on their country cousins; and the upper classes are critical of the lower.